 ENTR 310 – Marketing and Management for New Ventures

 HRM 300 – Organizational Behavior

 HRM 340 – Human Resource Management

-- Mathematics and Science Requirements (14 credit hours):
+- Mathematics and Science Requirement (14 credit hours):

-- General Education Requirements (10 credit hours): Students must satisfy the requirements of the General Education as per the following conditions:
+- General Education Requirement (10 credit hours): Students must satisfy the requirements of the General Education as per the following conditions:

-- Courses that are already required under categories other than General Education requirement:
+- Courses that are already required under other category than General Education requirement:

 - do not count towards the 2-course limit in General Education requirement.